alemart/encantar-js/docs/getting-started/next-steps.md

 If you came this far in the guide, WebAR probably excites you.
 It is definitely something you want.
 I know, it is awesome!
 The possibilities are endless.
 Even better than getting your creative juices boiling with enthusiasm is the feeling of joy I have for sharing this work with you.

-Do you want more WebAR?
-Help me bring you more!
-Creating this WebAR engine has been a **huge** personal effort that required time, skill and highly specialized knowledge.
-Please support my work, so that I'm able to continue it and make it even more awesome!
+I develop MARTINS.js independently.
+Creating this WebAR engine required a lot of time, effort, skill and specialized knowledge.
+Please support my work today, so that I can make it even more awesome!

 [:heart:{ .heart } Support my work](../support-my-work.md){ .md-button }